Skip to content

 Step A: Clean and Prep

-1. Use a stiff wire brush to remove loose debris and moss from the crack.
+1. Use a stiff wire brush to forcefully remove loose cement, debris, and algae from the crack.

-2. If there is old failing caulk, dig it out completely with a razor knife.
+2. If there is old, failing caulk in the joint, you must dig it out completely with a razor knife or a multi-tool.

-3. Wipe the metal flange with denatured alcohol to ensure the new sealant bonds to the galvanized steel.
+3. Wipe the exposed metal flange with denatured alcohol to ensure the new sealant bonds permanently to the galvanized steel.

 Step B: Select the Right Sealant

-You need a sealant that stays flexible but can be painted.
+You need an exterior-grade sealant that stays highly flexible but can be painted.

-Polyurethane (e.g., Sikaflex): The professional choice.
-It is sticky, durable, and waterproof.
-It takes a few days to cure but lasts 20 years.
+• Polyurethane (e.g., Sikaflex or Vulkem): This is the professional choice.
+It is incredibly sticky, highly durable, and waterproof.
+It takes a few days to fully cure but it lasts 20 years.

-Textured Acrylic (e.g., Mor-Flexx): Best if the crack is in the stucco finish itself.
-It has sand in it to blend with the texture.
+• Textured Elastomeric Acrylic (e.g., Mor-Flexx or Sashco): Best if the crack is in the stucco finish itself.
+It has sand mixed into it to perfectly mimic the texture of the surrounding wall.

 Step C: Application

-2. Inject the sealant deep into the void.
-Do not just smear it on top.
+2. Inject the sealant deep into the void of the crack.
+Do not just smear it thinly on the surface.

-3. Tooling: Use a wet finger or a caulk spatula to smooth the bead.
-Ideally, create a slightly concave (inward) joint.
-This allows the sealant to stretch like a rubber band when the wall expands in the heat.
+3. Tooling: Use a wet finger or a caulk spatula to firmly smooth the bead.
+Ideally, you want to create a slightly concave (inward) joint.
+This hourglass shape allows the sealant to stretch back and forth like a rubber band when the wall expands in the summer heat.

-While sealing a small gap is a DIY job, some signs indicate structural failure:
+While sealing a small separation gap is an excellent DIY maintenance job, some signs indicate major structural failure:

-• Displacement: If one side of the joint is sticking out further than the other (offset), the shear wall may be compromised.
+• Displacement: If one side of the control joint is sticking out further than the other side (a physical offset), the plywood shear wall underneath may be compromised.

-• Rust: If brown stains are bleeding from the joint, the lath is corroding inside the wall.
-Sealing it will only trap the moisture.
+• Rust: If brown rust stains are actively bleeding from the joint, the metal lath or the joint itself is corroding inside the wall.
+Sealing over it will only trap the moisture and accelerate the rot.
+The joint must be cut out and replaced.

 Conclusion: Maintenance Matters

-Control joints are the moving parts of your home's exterior.
-Like tires on a car, they wear out.
+Control joints are the moving parts of your home's exterior envelope.
+Much like tires on a car, they eventually wear out.
 Inspect them annually.
-Keeping these joints sealed with high-quality polyurethane prevents water from bypassing the weather barrier and rotting the studs.
+Keeping these joints properly sealed with high-quality polyurethane prevents bulk water from bypassing the weather barrier and rotting your framing.

 Different Types of Stucco CracksStucco Control JointStucco Crack Repair